We protect people and the businesses they run.â„¢

-Hazmat Transportation Frequently Asked Questions
+Hazmat Transportation FAQs

-Hazardous Materials Training Answers
+Hazardous Materials Training Questions

 A hazmat employee is an individual that is employed on a full time, part time, or temporary basis by a hazmat employer or who is self-employed, and during the course of employment performs any function subject to the Hazardous Materials Regulations.
 This includes anyone who: